What is an antegrade pyelogram?

 organs.
 An antegrade pyelogram is one type of X-ray.

 Fluoroscopy may also be used during this test.
 It's like an X-ray "movie."
-Or the radiologist may use ultrasound to guide placement of the needle.
-These tests can help help the radiologist locate the kidneys and ureters.
+Or the radiologist may use ultrasound to guide the placement of the needle.
+These tests can help the radiologist locate the kidneys and ureters.

 During the test, the radiologist injects a contrast dye through a needle that is placed through the flank area of your back.
 The area will be cleaned with sterile material and you will be given a local anesthetic.
 The radiologist uses X-ray images to watch